ferreirad08/Gaussian-Naive-Bayes-GNB-Classifier/README.md

 Description
 1. Returns the estimated labels of one or multiple test instances and the accuracy of the estimates.
-2. Returns the k nearest training instances, the k nearest training labels and the respective distances.
+2. Returns the labels with their respective probabilities in descending order.

 Examples using Iris Data Set